-Location, decor, catering…oh my!
-There are many big decisions that go into bringing your dream wedding to life.
+Location, decor, catering–there are many big decisions that go into bringing your dream wedding to life.
 For all the foodie couples, we’ve got you covered.
-From plated meals to food trucks—get ready to feast on endless wedding day catering options.
+From plated meals to food trucks, get ready to feast on endless wedding day catering options.
 We’re taking the stress out of planning by explaining all the info you need to know about wedding catering in one place.

 Before choosing your caterer, you’ll need to have your venue booked and understand any limitations that they’ll have on the vendors you’ll be able to hire.
 If you’re unsure about how to find the perfect venue for your wedding, check out our venue guide.
 Then, come back and read through all of the options available to feed yourselves and your wedding guests.

 How Much Does Wedding Catering Cost?